AlexLevshenkov/LifoContainers/CONTRIBUTING.md

 ## Contributing Changes

 Before submitting a pull request, please search for [an open or closed pull request](https://github.com/AlexLevshenkov/LifoContainers/pulls) that relates to your submission.
-You don't want to duplicate effort.

 When creating a pull request please consider following: